 2] Limit Failed Login Attempts

 As you may already know, how the Brute Force attacks work.
-So, there will be a lot of failed attempts.
+Therefore, there will be numerous failed attempts.
 If you limit failed login attempts then you will rest assured that the attack won’t be successful.

 You can also deploy the ‘Account lockouts with progressive delays‘ feature.
-This way, your account will be locked after some failed attempts for a certain period of time, making life a lot easier for the network admin.
+This way, your account will be locked after a certain number of failed attempts for a specified period, making life easier for the network administrator.

 Read: How to restrict the number of Login attempts in Windows.